washingtonpost/kinesis-customer-sample/README.md

+# Amazon Kinesis Cross-Account Client Node.js
+This example application uses the official [Amazon Kinesis Client Library for Node.js](https://github.com/awslabs/amazon-kinesis-client-nodejs).
+We have simply added support for cross-account access.

+Cross-account access is when, in our case, The Washington Post has a Kinesis stream they want to share with an [ARC](http://www.arcpublishing.com) customer.
+The Washington Post creates an IAM role that our customer can assume to access our Kinesis stream.

-# ARC Customer - Kinesis Consumer Example
+## ARC Customer - Kinesis Consumer Example
 If you are an ARC customer and have been given a Kinesis stream with all your stories, images, videos, then this sample is for you!

-This sample consumes the the "staging" customer data.
-The following Kinesis stream is on the ARC AWS account: com.arcpublishing.staging.content.ans

 This Kinesis stream is populated with the following information:
 * [Stories](https://github.com/washingtonpost/ans-schema/blob/master/src/main/resources/schema/ans/0.5.7/content_operation.json)